BambooPalace/MSAI-Federated-learning-image-segmentation/README.md

 As the scope of my project, I fixed code on running FL experiment with CIFAR10 (both IID and non-IID).
 In case of non-IID, the data amongst the users can be split equally or unequally.

-As the main goal of this project and new content on the earlier repo, a more complex task of image segmentation was implementated with federated learning, with  option of IID and non-IID(equal and unequal data distribution), and option of training with differential privacy with Opacus library.
+As the main goal of this project and new content on the earlier repo, a more complex task of image segmentation was implementated with federated learning, with  option of IID and non-IID(equal and unequal data distribution), and option of training with differential privacy (DP) with Opacus library.

 Many arguments are provided with this code for tuning all the necessary hyperparameters for training image segmentation with federated learning and differential privacy.
 Details are included in the `Options` section below.

-## Requirments
+## Requirements
 Install all the packages from requirements.txt
 * Python3
 * Pytorch